oblac/jodd-site/doc/madvoc/4+results.md

     }
 ~~~~~

 This action is mapped to action path: `/hello.world.html`.
-Now, the
-results: since there is no explicit result type id, \'dispatch\' is
-assumed.
-Result value is \'ok\', so *Madvoc* will try to dispatch to
+Result value is `ok`.
+The following list of JSPs are checked,
-following pages, in given order:
+in given order:

+* `/hello.world.html.ok.jsp`
+* `/hello.world.html.jsp`
 * `/hello.world.ok.jsp`
 * `/hello.world.jsp`
+* `/hello.ok.jsp`
 * `/hello.jsp`

-Dispatcher result type handler will dispatch to the first founded page
+* `ok.jsp`

-of above.
-If no pages is found, error 404 occurs.
+Dispatcher finds the first matching JSP.
+If no pages is found, error
+404 is returned.

+Dispatcher caches results, so scanning for each result value is done
+only once!
+{: .attn}

+Finally, when target JSP is found, dispatcher detects if
-Dispatcher detects if founded page is included, so finally it performs
+current request is included, so to performs either `include`
-either `include` or straight `forward` to the target page.
+or straight `forward` to the target page.

 ### Redirect result ('redirect')

 Servlet redirection is simple: result value specifies the redirection
 URL.
 Usually, result value specifies full result path (starts with
-\'**/**\'):
+'**/**'):

 ~~~~~ java
     @MadvocAction